Insolvency and Restructuring Services for Businesses

 All too often we see one or more of the following scenarios.
-A stakeholder might pump more of their own money or their family’s money into a venture with little hope of being repaid, or give yet further personal guarantees to the bank and other creditors.
-Alternatively, they might try to quickly recover monies owed to them by their failing business leaving them vulnerable to future proceedings by an “office holder”, whether a liquidator or an administrator.
+A stakeholder might pump their own money or their family’s money into a venture with little hope of being repaid, or give personal guarantees to the bank and other creditors.
+Alternatively, they might try to quickly recover monies owed to them by their failing business, leaving them vulnerable to future proceedings by an “office holder”, whether a liquidator or an administrator.

 Most stakeholders have good relationships with their accountants who can be a reassuring face in troubled times and will help with cash flow forecasting and other activities.
 However, unless your accountant is an insolvency practitioner, or has ready access to a firm like Isadore Goldman specialising in insolvency and restructuring, the chances are that they do not have the knowledge required to steer you through the bumpy road ahead.
 One thing you will need to consider straight away is whether you need help for your business, or for yourself as the owner of that business.
 This is an important distinction that can lead to unfortunate consequences if ignored.

-If you are a director of a company in financial trouble, and want help for the business, you will need advice on the restructuring/rescue options available to it, for example refinancing, informal restructuring, or Administration or a Company Voluntary Arrangement.
-These last two are technical terms which are explained elsewhere on this page.
+If you are a director of a company in financial trouble, and want help for the company, you will need advice on the restructuring/rescue options available to it, for example refinancing, informal restructuring, or Administration or a Company Voluntary Arrangement.
 You may also need the help of an Insolvency Practitioner (IP).
 We have long-standing relationships with many IPs all over the UK and can point you in the right direction.

-If you are a partner of a large or small business in difficulties, or a sole trader, there are a number of rescue options available including a Partnership Voluntary Arrangement or a Individual Voluntary Arrangement, about which we have considerable expertise.
+If you are a partner in a large or small business in difficulties, or a sole trader, there are a number of rescue options available including a Partnership Voluntary Arrangement or an Individual Voluntary Arrangement, about which we have considerable expertise.

-If you are looking for advice about your personal position, please be aware that IPs (or “office holders”) are usually only paid from the assets and money they recover so they will have every incentive to pursue claims against you personally if they feel a claim can be maintained.
-If you are faced with this type of threat, visit the page on our website devoted to business owners: Claims against Directors, and in particular the section dealing with Office Holder Claims.
-If you are facing directors disqualification proceedings, visit the page on our website devoted to that subject.
+If you are looking for advice about your personal position, please be aware that IPs (or “office holders”) are usually only paid from the assets and money they recover, so they will have every incentive to pursue claims against you personally if they feel a claim can be maintained.
+If you are faced with this type of threat, visit our page devoted to business owners: Claims against Directors, and in particular the section dealing with Office Holder Claims.
+If you are facing directors disqualification proceedings, visit the our page devoted to that subject.